ny4rlk0/cloudflared-armv6/README.md

 static routers=192.168.1.1
 static domain_name_servers=127.0.0.1#5053
 ```
-##Install Pi-Hole to use DOH another computers.
+## Install Pi-Hole to use DOH another computers.
 `curl -sSL https://install.pi-hole.net |sudo bash`

 Select I already have static ip.
 Select I wanna use Custom DNS.
-Type this
+Type this.

 `127.0.0.1#5053`

 Note your pi-hole password.

-Now set your router DNS adresses to 192.168.1.3 or another one if you changed that ip.
+Now set your router DNS adresses to `192.168.1.3` or another one if you changed that ip.
-Now you have set up a DOH server that queries DNS domains over HTTPS from Cloudflare.
+Now you have set up a DOH server that queries DNS domains over HTTPS from `Cloudflare`.
-You can access your pi-hole from 192.168.1.3/admin and password you got while last page of the setup screen.
+You can access your pi-hole from `192.168.1.3/admin` and `password` you got while last page of the setup screen.